-With Dublin as our home base, we’ve flown across Europe numerous times on Ryanair with our baby, J, as an infant on Ryanair.
+With Dublin as our home base, we’ve flown across Europe numerous times on Ryanair with each of our three kids as infants on Ryanair.
 From our pre-flight dealings to the onboard experience here’s the lowdown on our flights with Ryanair with a baby/lap infant in tow!

-This guide to flying Ryanair with a baby is based on our experience with the new 2019 Ryanair cabin baggage rules which were implemented recently.
+This guide to flying Ryanair with a baby is based on our experience with the latest Ryanair cabin baggage rules.